What is cap rate (capitalisation rate) and how is it helpful in property investment?

 Potential Gross Income is the estimated revenue that a company could generate in a given year.
 You can determine this number by multiplying the company's projected sales by its average profit margin.

 Effective Gross Income is the amount of money that a person makes after all deductions and expenses have been accounted for.
-We use this figure to determine a person's tax liability.
+You can use this figure to determine a person's tax liability.

 Operating expenses are the amount of money that a company spends each year to run its business.
 It includes items such as rent, employee salaries, and marketing costs.